Hamlanreh/hamlanreh9/README.md

 Here are some ideas to get you started:
 -->

-## Hi, I'm Oluwabi Ahmed 🙌, I'm a Fullstack Web developer, coding and tech enthusiast.
-Apart from that I love getting involved in Problem Solving.❤✌
+## My name is Oluwabi Ahmed 🙌, I'm a Fullstack Web developer, a coding and tech enthusiast.
+Apart from that I also love getting involved in Problem Solving.❤✌

 **Talking about Personal Stuffs:**